sunpy/survey/README.md

 ### Citation

-The results of the survey will be submitted as a paper to *Solar Physics*; if it is accepted, we will update this file with the associated BibTex entry.
+We submitted the results of this survey as a paper to *Solar Physics*; if it is accepted, we will update this file with the associated BibTex entry.
 In the meantime, please cite these results using the BibTex entry of the most recent Zenodo deposit of this repository:

 ```
 @software{survey011,